Mtnfx/DataScience/README.md

 - Currently analyzing data to check for potential correlations (This may potentially generate new questions or give better foundation for answering already existing questions)
   - Preliminary Excel analysis of instructors 1, 3, and 4 shows a fairly clear negative correlation between training time and efficiency.
 Unsure of whether this is causation or    whether other factors may be the reason for correlation.

+- I did try to analyze the average duration of single exercise sessions but most exercises either have no data or the average is unreasonably high (ex. average for sessiosn where only exercise 1 was completed was 1.05 while several 5 exercise sets including exercise 1 ran for 1.1).
+Thus, simply averaging single sessions won't cut it.

 ## Aditya